FarmBot-Docs/farmbot-express/v1.1/assembly/plug-everything-in.md

 include callout.html
 type="success"
 title="The mark of success"
-content="If all has gone well, the electronics should begin booting up and you can revel in the blinking lights!"
+content="If all has gone well, FarmBot will begin booting up and you should see blinking lights!"
 %}

 {%
 include callout.html
 type="warning"
-title="Smell smoke or heard a loud pop?" content="If anything seems suspicious or hazardous, **immediately unplug the power supply from the wall** and contact us at [support@farm.bot](mailto:support@farm.bot)."
+content="If anything seems not right, suspicious, or hazardous, **immediately unplug the power supply from the wall** and contact us at [support@farm.bot](mailto:support@farm.bot)."
 %}

 # What's next?